datadesk/bing-geocodify/README.md

 # bing-geocodify
 A geocodifier based on the Bing geolocation API.
+Autosuggests and returns results.

+- You can use the forward arrow to autocomplete for the first suggested result
+- You can use the up and down arrow keys to select a result.

 # Example usage